What is Magnetism?

 When we talk about magnetism, we use some specific terms to describe how magnets and their magnetic fields work.
 Here are a few important ones:

-• A magnetic field is an area around a magnet where its magnetic force can be felt.
+1. Magnetic Field: A magnetic field is an area around a magnet where its magnetic force can be felt.
 It is invisible, but we can detect its presence by seeing how it affects other materials, like metal objects.
+The magnetic field is strongest near the poles of the magnet (the north and south ends).

 Magnetic Field